Your Trusted Regenerative Medicine Guides and Stem Cell Industry Blog

 Mesenchymal Stem cells can be obtained from many different sources.
 Stem cell research indicates that these include adipose (fat tissue), umbilical cord tissue, placental tissue, umbilical cord blood, or bone marrow.

 Mesenchymal stem cells are adult stem cells that have self-renewal, immunomodulatory, anti-inflammatory, signaling, and differentiation properties.
 Mesenchymal stem cells (MSCs) self-renewal capacity is characterized by their ability to divide and develop into multiple specialized cell types in a specific tissue or organ.
+MSCs can become neural stem cells

 MSCs can differentiate into tissue-specific stem cells, including cells of the bone, cartilage, heart muscle cells, brain cells, and adipose tissue.
 While MSCs are not typically thought of as neural cells, some studies have shown that MSCs can differentiate into cells with neural characteristics under certain conditions.